 Ladders are perfect examples of everyday tools that workers do not take seriously.

 There are various reasons why ladders are one of the most dangerous tools in the workplace:

 Supervisors ask workers to perform repairs on ladders rather than taking the time to set up an industry-standard pulley system.

 Ladders are positioned near walkways or other passages where workers travel, which is an OSHA violation due to the proclivity of nearby workers to walk underneath the ladder.

 Ladders are decades old because replacing something as insignificant as a ladder is seen as a waste of money.

 Workers are told to carry items up and down ladders, which is a dangerous shortcut to hauling work materials with tied-off ropes.

-Victims of Serious Workplace Accidents Deserve Justice
+Survivors of Workplace Accidents Deserve Justice

 Many workers believe they do not have the right to pursue a personal injury claim because a simple tool caused their accident.
 In some instances, many workers blame themselves for an accident.
 However, employees should realize that they might be able to file a claim and recover losses from medical bills and decreased time at work.
 At Arnold & Itkin, our work accident lawyers know what it takes to obtain results for clients.
 We have a history of holding companies accountable for unsafe work environments and have recovered billions of dollars for workers in the process.